The Batman to Top Gun: Maverick: 10 of the highest-grossing films of 2022 globally

 Doctor Strange (Benedict Cumberbatch) saves a teenager, America Chavez (Xochitl Gomez), who can travel between multiverses.
 Sensing a bigger threat to all the universes, Strange and Chavez seek help from other sorcerers, including Wanda Maximoff (Elizabeth Olsen), against an unknown adversary.

-The Sam Raimi film crossed the USD 800 million mark on 22 May in the domestic box office (the US) and foreign markets, becoming the second highest-grossing film of the pandemic era after Spider-Man: No Way Home, which earned USD 1.89 billion during its run.
+The Sam Raimi film crossed the US$800 million mark on 22 May in the domestic box office (the US) and foreign markets, becoming the second highest-grossing film of the pandemic era after Spider-Man: No Way Home, which earned US$1.89 billion during its run.

 The Batman